MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/container_setup.md

 PS C:\> start-process powershell -Verb runAs
 ```

-Before downloading and running the script, ensue that an external Hyper-V virtual switch has been created.
+Before downloading and running the script, ensure that an external Hyper-V virtual switch has been created.
 This script will fail without one.

 Run the following to return a list of external virtual switches.
-If nothing is returned, create a new external virtual switch before proceeding to the next step of this guide.
+If nothing is returned, create a new external virtual switch, and then proceed to the next step of this guide.

 ```powershell
 PS C:\> Get-VMSwitch | where {$_.SwitchType –eq “External”}